Germ Cell Tumors (GCTs) in Children

 the tumor or from treatment.
 Many are short-term and will go away after treatment

-But some problems might be long-term and affect your child the rest of his or her
+But some problems might be long-term and affect your child the rest of their life.

 - Damage to the brain or nervous system